AdrianSkar/42Madrid-stylus/README.md

 ### Stylus

 From [their site](https://add0n.com/stylus.html): _Stylus injects its own CSS into targeted pages and therefore makes you able to override the present design of a webpage.
-If you know CSS, you can write and create your own styles.
-Otherwise you can just install styles by other authors from [userstyles.org](userstyles.org) (USO).
-You can also search for styles for the current site on USO from within the Stylus extension._
+If you know CSS, you can write and create your own styles._ Otherwise you can just install styles by other authors from [UserStyles.world](https://userstyles.world/) or search for styles for the current site from within the Stylus extension itself.

 ## Purpose and application on 42 Madrid's intra webpage